 All students must submit an approved doctoral portfolio and pass an oral examination, which includes a portfolio defense, before being admitted to candidacy for the degree.
-Portfolios and oral examinations are administered by the students' advisory committees (see above, p.
-11).
+The student's advisory committee administers portfolios and oral examinations (see above, "Major Professor and Advisory Committee").